ArthurS1/workshops/blender/README.md

 > ✅ Version required is **2.8** or superior.
 To check that do `blender --version` or `flatpak run org.blender.Blender --version`.
+> ❗ At the moment of writing, there is a regression in mesa drivers on intel graphics causing flickering on the viewport.

 - Blender is open source so you should have it in the repositories of your distribution of choice.